-Primary antennas for transmitting wireless telephone service, including cellular and Personal Communications Service (PCS), are usually located outdoors on towers, water tanks and other elevated structures like rooftops and sides of buildings.
-The combination of antenna towers and associated electronic equipment is referred to as a “cellular or PCS cell site” or “base station.”
+Primary antennas for transmitting wireless telephone service, including cellular and personal communications service (PCS), are usually located outdoors on towers and other elevated structures like rooftops, water tanks and sides of buildings.
+The combination of antenna towers and associated electronic equipment is referred to as a "cellular or PCS cell site" or "base station."
 Cellular or PCS cell site towers are typically 50-200 feet high.
 Antennas are usually arranged in groups of three, with one antenna in each group used to transmit signals to mobile units, and the other two antennas used to receive signals from mobile units.

 An ERP of 100 watts corresponds to an actual radiated power of 5-10 watts, depending on the type of antenna used.
 In urban areas, cell sites commonly emit an ERP of 10 watts per channel or less.
 For PCS cell sites, even lower ERPs are typical.
 As with all forms of electromagnetic energy, the power density from a cellular or PCS transmitter rapidly decreases as distance from the antenna increases.